 We are happy, grateful and proud to have Philippe Goldin,

-Philippe gives the four FREE one hour webinars on the following topic: Deepening our practice: preparing the mind to Embrace reality
+The four one hour webinars with Philippa Goldin on the topic: Deepening our practice: preparing the mind to Embrace reality

-We will explore our perception and projection of self across the lifespan and in the moment.
+We explore our perception and projection of self across the lifespan and in the moment.

 We explore the illusion of separation/isolation from others; and the anti-thesis, namely, how interdependent we actually are with other humans and animals.

-we will engage in contemplations that elucidate how we are part of ecosystems
+We engage in contemplations that elucidate how we are part of ecosystems.

-You are welcome to forward this invitation to other interested parties!
+You are welcome to forward this recordings to other interested parties!

 Philippe Goldin, PhD is a Professor at University of California Davis and Director of Clinically Applied Affective Neuroscience Laboratory.